j-thd/jorgOS/README.md

   - `OS_init()` to initialize "jorgOS", the self-made multi-threaded operating system.
       - Set the priority of the PendSV interrupt to the lowest level, to ensure other interrupts complete first.
-      - Enable Critical Section manager to allow the OS to properly deal with nested critical sections.
+      - Enable the Critical Section Manager to allow the OS to properly deal with nested critical sections.
       - Register the idle thread, which contains a callback to a user-defined `OS_onIdle()` function for dealing with low priority tasks, such as